yacinebekka/yahtzee_mdp/README.md

 Python of the game of Yahtzee as a Markov Decision Process and different algorithms (Value Iteration, MCTS) to play the game.

+## Dependencies

+Python 3.10 and numpy 1.26.4 (could have been implemented without any dependencies but the engine would have been slower)

 ## Content

 - engine/